TonyXu214/learncpp/README.md

 - Each member of a class type has a property called an access level that determines who can access that member.
 - Whenever a member is accessed, the compiler checks whether the access level of the member permits that member to be accessed.
 If the access is not permitted, the compiler will generate a compilation error.
 This access level system is sometimes informally called access controls
 - Public members are members of a class type that do not have any restrictions on how they can be accessed
+- The members of a struct are public by default.
+Public members can be accessed by other members of the class type, and by the public.
+- The term “the public” is used to refer to code that exists outside of the members of a given class type.
+This includes non-member functions, as well as the members of other class types.
+- The members of a class are private by default.
+Private members can be accessed by other members of the class, but can not be accessed by the public.
+- A class with private members is no longer an aggregate, and therefore can no longer use aggregate initialization.
+- Consider naming your private members starting with an “m_” prefix to help distinguish them from the names of local variables, function parameters, and member functions.
+- we can explicitly set the access level of our members by using an access specifier
+- Structs should avoid access specifiers altogether, meaning all struct members will be public by default.
+We want our structs to be aggregates, and aggregates can only have public members
+- Classes should generally make member variables private (or protected), and member functions public.

+Access functions

+Member functions returning references to data members
+- It is okay to return a (const) lvalue reference to a data member.
+The implicit object (containing the data member) still exists in the scope of the caller after the function returns, so any returned references will be valid.
+- A member function returning a reference should return a reference of the same type as the data member being returned, to avoid unnecessary conversions.
+- An rvalue object is destroyed at the end of the full expression in which it is created.
+Any references to members of the rvalue object are left dangling at that point.
+- The evaluation of a full expression ends after any uses of that full expression as an initializer.
+This allows objects to be initialized with an rvalue of the same type (as the rvalue won’t be destroyed until after initialization occurs)
+- Prefer to use the return value of a member function that returns by reference immediately, to avoid issues with dangling references when the implicit object is an rvalue.
+- Do not return non-const references to private data members
+- Const member functions can’t return non-const references to data members

+The benefits of data hiding (encapsulation)
+- The interface of a class type defines how a user of the class type will interact with objects of the class type.
+Because only public members can be accessed from outside of the class type, the public members of a class type form its interface.
+For this reason, an interface composed of public members is sometimes called a public interface.
+- The implementation of a class type consists of the code that actually makes the class behave as intended.
+- In programming, data hiding (also called information hiding or data abstraction) is a technique used to enforce the separation of interface and implementation by hiding the implementation of a program-defined data type from users
+- Classes defined in C++ should use data hiding.
+And in fact, all of the classes provided by the standard library do just that.
+Structs, on the other hand, should not use data hiding, as having non-public members prevents them from being treated as aggregates
+- When we give users direct access to the implementation of a class, they become responsible for maintaining all invariants
+- Data hiding makes it possible to change implementation details without breaking existing programs
+- Declare public members first, protected members next, and private members last.
+This spotlights the public interface and de-emphasizes implementation details.

+Introduction to constructors
+- as soon as we make any member variables private (to hide our data), our class type is no longer an aggregate (because aggregates cannot have private members)
+- A constructor is a special member function that is automatically called after a non-aggregate class type object is created.
+- If an accessible matching constructor is found, memory for the object is allocated, and then the constructor function is called.
+- If no accessible matching constructor can be found, a compilation error will be generated.
+- Many new programmers are confused about whether constructors create the objects or not.
+They do not -- the compiler sets up the memory allocation for the object prior to the constructor call.
+The constructor is then called on the uninitialized object.
+- However, if a matching constructor cannot be found for a set of initializers, the compiler will error.
+So while constructors don’t create objects, the lack of a matching constructor will prevent creation of an object.
+- After the constructor finishes executing, we say that the object has been “constructed”

+Constructor member initializer lists
+- To have a constructor initialize members, we do so using a member initializer list
+- the members in a member initializer list are always initialized in the order in which they are defined inside the class
+- Member variables in a member initializer list should be listed in order that they are defined in the class.
+- The bodies of constructors functions are most often left empty
+- Prefer using the member initializer list to initialize your members over assigning values in the body of the constructor.